 And Google won’t rank it.

-NB: Your content should be primarily to give your audience a good experience, if you do this, you will rank well in search.
+NB: Your content should primarily be to give your audience a good experience, if you do this, you will rank well in search.

 Everybody walks past a thousand story ideas every day.
 The good writers are the ones who see five or six of them.
 Most people don’t see any. – Orson Scott